zama-ai/concrete-ml/docs/developer-guide/api/concrete.ml.sklearn.base.md

 load_dict(metadata: 'Dict[str, Any]') → BaseEstimator
 ```

-Load itelf from a dict.
+Load itself from a dict.

 **Args:**